-How to get started with any wireless home router
+Here's everything you need to know about setting up your wireless router

 Want to set up your wireless router, but don’t know where to start?
 You’re not alone.
-The assortment of cables, ports, and other components stashed in your router leaves most people scratching their heads.
-Every router is different, and the specific steps for setting them up depend on your model.
-In most cases, the easiest thing to do is to follow the instructions that come with the device.
-But if you can’t find those instructions, or just don’t understand them, these general steps should help.
+Doing so can be confusing.
+The assortment of cables, ports, and other components leaves most people scratching their heads.
+To make things harder, every router is different, and the specific steps for setting it up depend on your model.
+However, the general steps in this guide can help clear things up.
 They apply to most routers on the market today, and can also help if you’re trying to set up a used router.

-This tutorial assumes you’re setting up a router to be the primary router in your home.
-We’re going to assume you have a modem — be it cable, fiber, or DSL — that is already set up and working properly.
-Finally, we’re going to assume you have a laptop with an Ethernet port, though a desktop computer that’s near your router could also work.
+Quick note: This tutorial assumes you’re setting up a wireless router to be the primary one in your home.
+We’re going to assume you already have a modem — be it cable, fiber, or DSL — that is set up and working properly.
+Finally, we’re going to assume you have a laptop with an Ethernet port, or that you’re setting up a wireless router with a desktop.
 With these caveats in mind, let’s get started.

-Step 1: Connect your router to your modem and laptop
+Step 1: Connect your router to your modem

 Don’t plug your router into the power outlet just yet.
 Instead, the first thing you’re going to do is connect your modem to the WAN port, with an Ethernet cable.

 Not sure what the WAN port is?
-Most consumer routers feature five Ethernet ports, four of which are called the LAN ports (local area network) and another called the WAN (wide area network) port.
+Most consumer routers feature a group of Ethernet ports, several of which are called the LAN ports (local area network) and another called the WAN (wide area network) port.
 The WAN port looks the same as the LAN ports, but it’s often a different color and spaced apart from them.
 In the above photo, for instance, the WAN port is yellow and labeled “Internet.”
 Sometimes it will be labeled “WAN.”
 This port is intended to connect your router to the modem, and the outside world from there.
 The LAN ports are intended for connecting to local devices.

 Plug one Ethernet cable into your modem, and the other end into your router’s WAN port.
-Then plug another Ethernet cable into a LAN port, using it to connect your laptop.
-With that done, you can now plug your router’s power adapter into the wall.
+Then plug your router’s power adapter into the wall.

-Step 2: Find the configuration page
+Step 2: Download the app and connect

-Your router may take a little bit of time to start up, but once it does, your laptop should be connected to a local network and the Internet.
-You can confirm this from the taskbar on your computer.
-In Windows, for example, you’ll find the networking icon located to the left of the clock.

-Congratulations!
-You’ve just created a local network.
+Give your router a minute to start up and create a network.
+In the meantime (if another connection option is available), download the app associated with your modem’s manufacturer.
+Today’s modems can typically be set up by a mobile app that will automatically walk you through the setup process.
+It’s the most effective method, but you have to make sure you choose the right app.
+Linksys has their own setup and management app.
+Netgear uses the Nighthawk app.
+Google has a setup app of its own.
+Instructions for what app to use should be in your manual.

+Now connect to your latent Wi-Fi network.
+This is usually a simple process: Head to the settings on your phone or computer, and choose the Wi-Fi/Network option (Google just has you scan a QR code, so this process can vary a little).
+Look for your router’s name here: Your router should have a default SSID name that’s printed on the back out of the router, along with the default network key.
+Use the key to log into the network.

+Alternative method: If your router doesn’t have an app, connect a computer manually to the router using an Ethernet cable.
 Once you’re connected, head to your router’s configuration page.
-This is basically a website hosted on your router, and it’s the best way to configure your router’s settings.
-How to find it can vary, but it almost always means typing “192.168.1.1” into the address bar of your preferred browser, then hitting “Enter.”
+This is basically a website hosted on your router, and it’s a traditional way to configure your router’s settings.
+How to find it can vary, but it almost always means typing 192.168.1.1 into the address bar of your preferred browser, then hitting Enter.

 If you find a page, go ahead and jump ahead to the next step.
 If that address doesn’t work, however, your router may use another address entirely.
-This can vary depending on your router, so consult your router’s official documentation if the “192.168.1.1” address doesn’t work.
-Another possibility is opening the Command Prompt — accessible via the Start button — and typing “ipconfig” before hitting “Enter.”
-The default gateway is the address you’re looking for.
+This can vary depending on your router, so consult your router’s official documentation if the 192.168.1.1 address doesn’t work.

 Alternatively, you could just check our list of default router IP addresses and passwords.